qmachine/qmachine/docs/browser-client.rst

-QM's browser client leverages asynchronous variables ("avars") extensively to manage concurrency issues in an object-oriented way, and this programming model is provided by the Quanah_ JavaScript library.
-All of the convenience methods provided by the browser client are implemented with Quanah.
+QM's browser client leverages asynchronous variables ("avars") extensively to manage concurrency issues in an object-oriented way, and this programming model is provided by Quanah_ and its JavaScript library.
 Tutorials for advanced use are forthcoming, but they will essentially discuss working with avars.
+For now, the best reference on Quanah is its `manual <https://quanah.readthedocs.org>`_.

 .. ----------------------------